datadistillr/phone_udf/README.md

 * `truncatePhoneNumber(<phoneNumber>)`: In some countries, extra numbers are ignored, so you can have a legitimate phone number like `1-800-MICROSOFT` where the extra numbers are dropped.
 This function will remove any extra characters after the last legal number in a phone number.

-* `getAreaCodeFromCity(<city>)`: Accepts a city and returns its area code.
-If city is invalid or not found, returns 'XX'.
+* `getAreaCodesFromCity(<city>)`: Accepts a city and returns its area code(s) as a LIST.
+If city is invalid or not found, returns an empty LIST.

-  - INCOMPLETE
+* `getCitiesFromAreaCode(<areaCode>)`: Accepts an area code and returns its related cities as a LIST.
+If area code is invalid or not found, returns an empty LIST.

 * `getCoordsFromAreaCode(<areaCode>)`: Accepts an area code and returns its latitude and longitude pair as a LIST of type DOUBLE.
 If area code is invalid or not found, returns a LIST containing [0.0, 0.0].